Skip to content

-One significant benefit of EB-5 immigration is the educational opportunity for your children.
-Children of EB-5 permanent residents can attend public schools at no cost, and they can qualify for in-state tuition rates at public universities and colleges.
+One notable benefit of EB-5 immigration is the educational opportunity for your children.
+Children of EB-5 permanent residents can attend public schools at no cost, and they can qualify for in state tuition rates at public universities and colleges.
 This article explains the education benefits available to children of EB-5 investors.

 K-12 Public Schools#